 Here’s a quick to-do list to make sure you get the most out of your site:

-- Make yourself some kick-ass business cards and be sure to include your URL on them
+• Make yourself some custom business cards and be sure to include your URL on them

 At this point, you can consider your site “done”.
 In the next step, I’ll outline some ways you can take your site to the next level.
 Whether you decide to do that or not, I’d like to ask you to do one thing…

-Leave a comment with your new site’s URL!
+Send me your new site’s URL on Twitter!
 I’d love to check it out and see what you were able to come up with.

 Alright, so for those of you who want to go above and beyond, let’s take the final step.

-Step 5 (Optional): Make Your Site Even Better
+Step 5 (Optional): Make Your Website Even Better

 That’s why I want to show you some of the things you can do to take your site to the next level.
 I’ll also point you to some resources you can use to get started!